ex3ndr/facodec/README.md

-# FACodec
+# ✨ FACodec for Pytorch (Torch Hub)

 This is easy to use FACodec model for voice encoding, which can be used for voice conversion, voice style transfer, and voice synthesis.
-The model is exported from official implementation and uses original weights.
+The model is exported from [official implementation](https://github.com/open-mmlab/Amphion/tree/main/models/codec/ns3_codec) and uses [original weights](https://huggingface.co/amphion/naturalspeech3_facodec).
 This library just wraps the model and provides an easy to use interface, without the need to mangle with the original code.

 ## Installation